The Secret Agent's Guide to Dominating Business Intelligence

 • What keeps you up at night?

-• What decisions are looming on the horizon?
+• What major decisions are looming on the horizon?

 • If you had a crystal ball, what would you want to see?

-Remember, in the world of intelligence, asking the right questions is half the battle.
-But how do you craft these questions?
-Let’s break it down:
+Remember, in intelligence, asking the right questions is half the battle.
+Here’s how to craft these questions with laser precision:

-1. Start broad, then narrow: Begin with big-picture concerns like “What threats could disrupt our industry in the next five years?”
-Then drill down: “How is Competitor X positioning themselves for these changes?”
+1. Start broad, then narrow: Begin with big-picture questions like “What could fundamentally disrupt our industry in the next decade?”
+Then zoom in: “How is Competitor X preparing for these potential disruptions?”

-2. Focus on decisions: Always tie your questions to upcoming decisions.
-“We’re considering entering Market Y. What are the top three challenges we’re likely to face?”
+2. Focus on decisions: Always link your questions to upcoming strategic moves.
+“We’re considering expanding into Market Y. What are the top five challenges we’ll likely face, and how have other companies overcome them?”

-3. Challenge assumptions: Ask questions that test your current beliefs.
-“We think Customer Segment Z values price over quality.
-What evidence supports or refutes this?”
+3. Challenge assumptions: Ask questions that test your long-held beliefs.
+“We’ve always assumed Customer Group Z prioritizes price over quality.
+What evidence do we have to support or refute this assumption?”

 4. Look for blind spots: What don’t you know that you don’t know?
-“What emerging technologies could make our current product line obsolete?”
+“What emerging technologies or business models could make our current product lineup obsolete?”

-Remember, the quality of your intelligence is only as good as the questions you ask.
-So channel your inner four-year-old and keep asking “Why?” until you get to the heart of what you really need to know.
+Remember, your intelligence is only as good as the questions you ask.
+So keep asking “Why?” and “What if?” until you get to the heart of what you really need to know.

 The Collector’s Edition: Gathering Intelligence Like a Pro